 Although this aim hasn’t shifted too far, there’s now a growing need for FMCG companies to adapt to today’s consumers and understand their changing preferences.
-This post will examine how production can be more efficient once manufacturers bring together two business functions that currently work in silos.
+This post will examine how production can be more efficient once an FMCG manufacturers bring together two business functions that currently work in silos.

 IT and OT Convergence: An Overview

-Alignment is a tricky sell to some individuals because of the supposed challenges the process raises.
+Alignment is a tricky sell to some individuals because of the challenges the process raises.
 There’s no denying that convergence is a lot of work.
 Strategic goals, skills, training, tools and solutions all need to be brought together to ensure there aren’t any problematic bottlenecks.

 What This Means for the FMCG Industry